How To Start and Run a Podcast for Your Business

 You see, as I said in the beginning, although in a perfect world, every business site can benefit from a blog and would have one.
 But unfortunately, we don’t live in a perfect world.
 I once had an attendee come up to me after a workshop that came up to me afterwards and profusely thank me for telling her she didn’t have to have a blog.
 She had hired some marketing guru who had told her, in a nutshell, that her business would fail if she did not blog.
 Well, as a result, she woke up in the middle of the night crying, stressed, in a panic attack thinking about what she would write about.
 It was killing her– and her business.

 Next we are going to talk about transcripts.
-There are a lot of podcasters on both sides, but let me tell you why we use them on the BobWP eCommerce Show.
+There are a lot of podcasters on both sides, but let’s look at the option.

 Our very first show with transcripts was Accessibility and Your eCommerce Site: An Interview with Devon Persing.
 Now it should be obvious from the title what spurred this decision.
 In fact, we even talked about it in the show.